beginning of content

 A child can suffer from one or more types of abuse.

-Some children show no external or obvious signs of abuse.
+Some children may not show obvious signs of abuse.
 Other children may show signs of abuse through their:

 Physical abuse